 In fact, earlier in the paper Cantor's second number class, now known as the set of countably infinite ordinals, was declared to be not a set at all.
 This piqued my interest because I have used ω_1 quite often in my work; it looks and feels quite real to me.
-I also thought, and still, think that the number of infinities is quite large, certainly larger than three.
+I also thought, and still think, that the number of infinities is quite large, certainly larger than three.

-So I started to read the paper more closely and I was surprised, to say the least.
-Surprised by the absence of concrete definitions, and surprised by the absence, at times, of concrete arguments.
-To some extent this can be said for many papers of that era (late nineteenth, early twentieth century): of course many notions had a meaning that was tacitly assumed to be the same to every reader but at times one finds definitions that are not more than synonyms or worse: they basically say nothing.
+So I started to read the paper more closely and I found it harder to understand than expected; the definitions and arguments are not always as concrete as I would have liked them to be.
+To some extent this can be said for many papers of that era (late nineteenth, early twentieth century): many notions had a meaning that was tacitly assumed to be the same to every reader.
+At times though one finds definitions that are not more than synonyms or that appeal to some sort of intuitive process that turns out to be very hard to formalize.
 An example of the latter can be found in Section 2: Cantor's definition of the 'cardinal number' of a set.
-That definition is strictly speaking meaningless but Cantor used a workable equivalent of 'having the same cardinal number' to prove his results.
+As we shall see one cannot prove that this definition is formally sound; fortunately though, Cantor established a concrete and workable equivalent of 'having the same cardinal number' to prove his results.

 One could say that in 1908, after finishing his dissertation, Brouwer was where Cantor was in the 1870s: he was taking the first steps in an investigation of what one could achieve constructively and with the use of the actual infinite.
 When one reads Brouwer's collected works, [3], it becomes apparent that it took some decades before things found their final form.
-The continuum was later constructed/defined using, basically, the partial order of intervals whose end points are rational and
+The continuum was later constructed/defined using, basically, the partial order of intervals whose end points are rational and with a power of 2 as denominator.
+This idea still lives on, for example in pointless topology and the theory of continuous lattices.